Productivity at the Cost of Privacy? WhatsApp Has Been Compromised.

 Smart homes are not so smart when it comes to protecting privacy.
 WhatsApp gets hacked by Israeli spies.
 Intel notifies customers about security flaws with chip.
-New regulations hint companies toward having better data management.
+New regulations push companies to have better data management.
 Australian data breach affects 10 million civilians.

 Smart Homes: Not so Smart

-If consumers do their part and take the necessary security steps, they should be able to enjoy the benefits of their smart home without paying a price.
+If consumers do their part and take the necessary security steps, they should be able to enjoy the benefits of their smart home without sacrificing privacy.
 Here are some ways you can secure your smart home:

 - Review and delete your voice history from time to time.